 The studies will each enroll approximately 600 patients (age ≥ 12 years) who have been diagnosed with AD for at least two years, who have an Investigator’s Global Assessment (IGA) score of 2 to 3, a Body Surface Area (BSA) involvement (excluding scalp) of 3% to 20% and who are candidates for topical therapy.
 Participants will be randomized 2:2:1 into one of three treatment arms.

 The primary endpoint of the TRuE-AD studies is the proportion of participants achieving an Investigator’s Global Assessment Treatment Success (IGA-TS), defined as an IGA score of 0 (clear) or 1 (almost clear) with at least a 2-point improvement from baseline at Week 8.
 Key secondary endpoints include: the proportion of patients achieving at least a 75 percent improvement from baseline in the Eczema Area and Severity Index (EASI) score – a measurement of the extent and severity of AD – or EASI75, and the proportion of participants with at least a four-point improvement in the itch numerical rating scale (NRS).
 The studies will also track the frequency, duration and severity of adverse events associated with the use of ruxolitinib cream.

 Forward Looking Statements

-Except for the historical information set forth herein, the matters set forth in this press release, including statements regarding the Company’s ongoing clinical development program for pemigatinib and its potential in treating cholangiocarcinoma, and the enrollment, design, timing and results of the FIGHT-302 study, contain predictions, estimates and other forward-looking statements.
+Except for the historical information set forth herein, the matters set forth in this press release, including statements regarding the Company’s ongoing clinical development program for ruxolitinib cream in patients with atopic dermatitis, and the enrollment, design, timing and results of the TRuE-AD clinical trial program, contain predictions, estimates and other forward-looking statements.

 +1 302 498 6171